emqx/cloud-docs/en_US/deployments/redis_authz.md

 The Redis authorizer supports using [Redis hashes](https://redis.io/docs/manual/data-types/#hashes) to store authorization data.
 Users need to provide a query command template, ensuring the query results include the following fields:

-- topic: Specifies the topic that the current rule applies to, which can use topic filters and topic placeholders.
+- `topic`: Specifies the topic that the current rule applies to, which can use topic filters and topic placeholders.
-- action: Specifies which operations the current rule applies to, with possible values `publish`, `subscribe`, and `all`.
+- `action`: Specifies which operations the current rule applies to, with possible values `publish`, `subscribe`, and `all`.
-- qos: (optional) Specifies the message QoS that the rule applies to, with possible values `0`, `1`, `2`, or can specify multiple QoS using a Number array.
+- `qos`: (optional) Specifies the message QoS that the rule applies to, with possible values `0`, `1`, `2`, or can specify multiple QoS using a Number array.
 Default is all QoS levels. retain: (optional) Specifies whether the current rule supports publishing retained messages, with possible values `true`, `false`, default allows retained messages.

 Adding permission data for the user `emqx_u`, allowing subscription to the topic `t/1`: